ATLauncher/ATLauncher/README.md

 Please see the [TESTING.md](TESTING.md) file for information on how we write tests.

+## Prerequisites

+In order to build ATLauncher, you will Java 8, 9, 10, 11 or 12.
+Java 8 is recommended since we compile to Java 8 compatability regardless.

 ## Building

 To build this project, simply run: